 Podcasts are an episodic recordings (either audio or video) that have a subscription option so that users can automatically download new content as it becomes available.
 Seton Hall University laptops have built-in microphones and web-cameras that can be used to create the recordings, that can then be stored on the Seton Hall University iTunesU server.
-Please contact your Instructional Designer Liaison
+Please contact your Instructional Designer Liaison for additional information.

 Where can I find existing Podcasts?

 A large number of podcasts are currently available from a variety of sources.
-For additional information, please contact your Instructional Designer Liaison
+For additional information, please contact your Instructional Designer Liaison.